 8 More Essential Tools for Hardwood Flooring Installation

 Floor buffers are used for removing sealants on subfloors.
-Sealant removal is especially important when gluing floors directly to concrete because some sealers may react negatively with new adhesives, causing a bonding problem.
+Sealant removal is especially important when gluing floors directly to concrete because some sealants may react negatively with new adhesives, causing a bonding problem.

 Buffers also are useful when gluing over waxed Terrazzo surfaces since this waxy residue must be removed.
 In addition, when concrete contains a significant amount of paint overspray, flooring buffers work more quickly than hand-scraping the area.

 A hygrometer allows installers to check and monitor the temperature and relative humidity of the job site where the flooring is to be installed.
 Temperature and RH of the facility directly affect the moisture content of the wood flooring.
 Knowing and maintaining correct ambient conditions is critical in wood flooring installation, and can help avoid costly callbacks.

 To ensure conditions are being properly maintained for the wood, Wagner Meters offers installers the TH-200 Thermo-Hygrometer.
 This pen-style digital device displays temperature (both Fahrenheit and Celsius), relative humidity, and dew point temperature.
 Easily carried in a shirt pocket and with 3-button controls, the TH-200 is simple to operate.

 While not often used, a concrete grinder is great when facing a slab that may be out of tolerance for a successful installation.
 One of the leading causes of problems with direct glue-down to concrete is a failure to address subfloors that are not flat and need correction.